 Wolverine's long time foe, Lady Deathstrike, is a cyborg with fine blades coming out of her finger tips.

-Nor should one forget that in the events of The Other, Spider-Man developed poisonous hand stingers that he even calls a case of Logan Envy.
+During the events of The Other, Spider-Man developed poisonous hand stingers that he even calls a case of Logan Envy.
 When Peter protested that spiders don't have stingers, The Other responded that they will... in the future.
 Even before the Cosmic Retcon of One More Day, they weren't used much (some writers claiming that they only came out around "fellow totemic beings" as a defence mechanism).
 It's been revealed that Kaine (the new Scarlet Spider) has them as well.

 Romulus has four fingers (maybe) and clawed gloves - because he's based on the earliest concept for Wolverine.